mohsenasadi501/DataStructureAlgorithm/README.md

 1- Find a minimum value in a Tree:

-We can implement in two way, first the easiest way is to traverse in all nodes of tree in with recursion that is time complexcity of method is **O(n)**
+We can implement it in two ways, first, the easiest way is to traverse all nodes of Tree in with recursion that is time complexity of method is **O(n)**

 ```csharp
 // O(n)